-Buildings in the B-2 district may be erected up to a height of 35 feet.
-For buildings over 35 feet in height, approval shall be obtained as a special use.
+Buildings in the B-2 district may be erected up to a height of 35 40 feet.
+For buildings over 35 40 feet in height, approval shall be obtained as a special use.
 Chimneys, flues, cooling towers, flagpoles, radio or communication towers, or their accessory facilities not normally occupied by workers are excluded from this limitation.
+Parapet walls may be permitted per the building code above the height of the building on which the walls rest.
 Parapet walls are permitted up to four feet above the limited height of the building on which the walls rest.

-Maximum buildable lot coverage in the B-2 district shall not exceed 70 percent of the total lot area.
+Maximum buildable lot coverage in the B-2 district shall not exceed 70-75 percent of the total lot area.
+Maximum lot coverage in the B-2 district shall not exceed 85 percent.

-ARTICLE XII. - LIMITED INDUSTRIAL DISTRICT I-151
+ARTICLE XII. - LIMITED INDUSTRIAL DISTRICT I-15